Ariel Winter Exposes Massive Cleavage In Tiny Top On Instagram

 “I have had those moments where I’ve responded and I have regretted to responding to some of them, not all, but some I have regretted.
 I’ve been like, ‘This is stupid.
 It’s unnecessary.’
 When somebody is posting that comment they want an argument,” the actress added.

-Fans who want to see more of Ariel Winter can check her out on social media, or watch the new season of Modern Family on ABC this fall.
+Fans who want to see more of Ariel Winter can check her out on social media or watch the new season of Modern Family on ABC this fall.